.

 Entering and exiting some transect locations, one may experience scratches on the legs and arms from vegetation.
 Staff will aid in the identification of potentially harmful plants.
 Wearing long trousers and sleeves can help protect against scratches.
 You need to keep your eyes open to avoid walking into these and causing injury.
 Antiseptic and plasters and/or bandages will be available.
 Some plants may also cause allergic reactions.
 If you have any known allergies, please inform Earthwatch and the research staff, and bring medication (antihistamines*, at least FOUR Epi-Kits, etc.) as appropriate.
 Even those without known plant allergies may have reactions, so you may wish to bring antihistamines.
 If you have allergies to antihistamines or other medications, again, please make sure you inform Earthwatch and the research staff.

-*Benadryl is illegal in Zambia, consult your doctor as needed to find alternative to bring
+*Benadryl is illegal in Zambia; consult your doctor as needed to find an alternative to bring

 PROJECT TASKS/EQUIPMENT

-Eye irritation/ infection.
-Searching for bones and fossils in the sun and driving along unpaved roads (stirring up dust and grit) can cause infection or discomfort to eyes.
-Eyeglasses or sunglasses should be worn while in the field to help protect from the elements, and instruction will be given regarding keeping eyes safe.
+Eye irritation/infection.
+Searching for bones in the sun and driving along unpaved roads (stirring up dust and grit) can cause eye infections or discomfort.
+Eyeglasses, sunglasses, or safety goggles should be worn while in the field to help protect from the elements, and instruction will be given regarding keeping eyes safe.

 Injury from tools.
 Volunteers will be instructed in the correct use and safe storage of tools.
-Staff will supervise use of tools and volunteers must listen carefully to instructions.
+Staff will supervise the use of tools, and volunteers must listen carefully to instructions.

 WEAPONS